rolandmueller/bigdata/cloud_deployment.md

 }
 ```

 Add `captain-definition` to Git.
 Commit and push.
+You have to always use git with CapRover.

 Enter from your the laptop in the docker folder in the terminal
 ```bash